jkb91jkb91/platform-eks-gitops-stack/README.md

 🚀 ....

-Connection to AWS is done by using SSM Agent.
+Connection to AWS from your machine is done by using SSM Agent.
 EC2 does not use public IP.
 ```
 aws ssm start-session --target i-XXXXXXXXXXXX --region <region>
 ```